The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 Hello, and welcome to my guide on Final Fantasy XIV’s melee DPS job, Ninja, current for patch 5.55.
 This guide will aim to help you learn the job at a beginner level, as well as give you the tools and information needed to push the job to its limits in terms of damage and utility, and in turn bring the most to a raid group or dungeon group that you can.

 A little about me before we begin.
 I have been maining Ninja since just before patch 3.2.
 I started getting into speedruns on Ninja during the Creator Savage tier for Alexander during patch 3.4.
 Ever since then, I have been part of multiple different groups, both for speed killing and for world progression.
-I have gotten multiple rank 1 parses and speed kills with this job throughout the different tiers and have killed all the Ultimates within the patch that they were introduced in.
+I have gotten multiple rank one parses and speed kills with this job throughout the different tiers and have killed all the Ultimates within the patch that they were introduced in.
 I have also helped theorycraft and construct the rotations and openers for Stormblood Ninja, pre-5.1 Shadowbringers Ninja, and also the current post-5.1 Shadowbringers Ninja.

 # What is Ninja?